 From the European historical story, Labuan Bajo was first the territory of Portuguese in the 14th to 15th century.
 It was already a major trading hub and out post of the Majapahit kingdom (1200-1500).
 Previous to this there are remains dating habitation back more than 4000 years in the nearby hills!!!
 With the coming of Westerners also came new religions.
 Currently the Island of Flores is pre-dominatnly Cathoilic, but the fishing area of Labuan Bajo is very much a muslim area – as these tend to be migrant workers.
 Since the opening of the Komodo National Park, Labuan Bajo is now known as the gateway to Komodo and the airport, harbor and waterfront are all being developed.
-International Airport status is being sought in 2014 and the new terminal should open shortly before that.

 The weather in Flores, like the rest of Indonesia, is tropical and has a simple based on a wet and a dry season.
 What is different for Labuan Bajo – is the mountains surrounding the area which actually mean that the dry season is longer, the days are hotter and winds are a bit stronger.
 Thankfully, with the close proximity to the coast, there is often a cool breeze.